 From there, workforce strategies can be developed with a clear understanding of the data which is driving the decisions, aligning what needs to be done with how the workforce is best suited to achieve results.

 Making work processes and well-being integrally linked to one another helps to build resilient individuals and teams.
 As the Deloitte study discovered, 80% of nearly 9,000 survey respondents identified well-being as important or very important to their organization’s success.

 HR leaders can establish programs of digital wellness and productivity, marshalling the resources of a multi-channel communications platform to connect individuals and teams.
-Job crafting initiatives can be developed which help give individuals more autonomy and sense of agency, so that employees are able to make meaningful decisions regarding their role within the organization.
+Job crafting initiatives can be developed which help give individuals more autonomy and a sense of agency so that employees are able to make meaningful decisions regarding their role within the organization.

-HR leaders can draw upon a wide range of processes to help foster and strengthen well-being, from working with employees on personal development plans and expanding their skill sets, to culture promotion and feedback mechanisms which emphasize well-being as a core component of the company’s values.
+HR leaders can draw upon a wide range of processes to help foster and strengthen well-being, from working with employees on personal development plans and expanding their skill sets, to culture promotion and feedback mechanisms that emphasize well-being as a core component of the company’s values.

 Supercharging teamwork with collaboration and communication tools

 Establishing collaboration tools supercharges teams to create better outcomes.
 HR leaders can play a pivotal role in creating and tapping into talent ecosystems, understanding where the talent exists, encouraging communication that breaks down the traditional silos found between teams and departments, and facilitating conversations that help to spread innovative thinking throughout the company.

 As the Deloitte study explains, “The next frontier in teaming is superteams: combinations of people and technology leveraging their complementary capabilities to pursue outcomes at a speed and scale not otherwise possible.”